teesar/2420_1/guide.md

 ```
 ssh -i .ssh/one_key arch@
 ```
-2. Navigate to the Digital Ocean website and log in to your account.
+2. Navigate to the DigitalOcean website and log in to your account.

 2. Click the **name of the project** you saved your droplet in at the top of the left menu.
-- Note: If this is your first Digital Ocean project, the project is likely called "first-project".
+- Note: If this is your first DigitalOcean project, the project is likely called "first-project".
 ![alt text](image-27.png)